 “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
 (John 17:3)

 So, we must take heed to what Jesus himself said above.
-For though he was God while being the Word, he emptied himself and became flesh and blood like us.
-Therefore, in his human state, he was rightly declaring that God the Father is the only true God.
+For though he was God while being the Word, he emptied himself and became flesh and blood.
+Therefore, in his human state he was rightly declaring that God the Father is the only true God.
 We can see this also to be true where John the apostle said: “And we know that the Son of God has come and has given us understanding so that we can know the True One; and we are in union with the True One by being in union with his Son Jesus Christ.
 This one is the true God and life in the age to come.”
 (1 John 5:20) So, the apostle John is declaring that the “True One” is God the Father as well.
 Also, in Paul the apostle’s writings and letters to the churches, he begins by saying: “Grace be to you and peace from God the Father, and from our Lord Jesus Christ” (Galatians 1:3).
 So, the apostle Paul is making it clear that God is our Father and Jesus is our Lord and Savior.

 “Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.”
 (Matthew 1:23)